-In honor of what would have been Muir's 180th birthday (and just in time for Earth Day), we're taking a quick tour through his story, and highlighting some snippets from his literary legacy.
+In honor of Muir's birthday (and just in time for Earth Day), we're taking a quick tour through his story, and highlighting some snippets from his literary legacy.

 John Muir was born on April 21, 1838 in Dunbar, Scotland, where he spent free time wandering the fields and seashore.
 At age 11, he moved to Wisconsin with his family.
 There, Muir discovered the local musicians (partridges, jack snipes, brown thrushes, frogs) and "flower wonders" (water lilies, lady's slippers, butterfly weed), learned to hunt and farm, and nurtured new passions for poetry and mechanical invention.

 Almost two decades later, after working his way through a few years of study at the University of Wisconsin in Madison, being temporarily blinded by a manufacturing injury, and walking 1,000 miles from Kentucky to Florida, a 30-year-old Muir found himself in San Francisco.
 From there, he embarked on another long walk, from the Bay Area to the Sierra Nevada.

 (In Anywhere That Is Wild, a 2018 book from our publishing team, authors Peter and Donna Thomas trace the story of that hike — or saunter, as Muir might prefer — across California's Central Valley.
 Muir, a prolific writer, never recorded a full account of his 1868 walk, but when he returned to the mountains as a sheep herder the following summer, he kept journals that became My First Summer in the Sierra.)